AlexanderAlvarezMarques/ULPGC-P4/README.md

 # ULPGC-P4
-Practices of the subject programming 4
+This repository is used to developed practices of programming 4 subject.